python-injector/injector/README.md

 The core values of Injector are:

 * Simplicity - while being inspired by Guice, Injector does not slavishly replicate its API.
   Providing a Pythonic API trumps faithfulness.
-Additionally some features are ommitted because supporting them would be cumbersome and introduce a little bit too much "magic" (member injection, method injection).
+Additionally some features are omitted because supporting them would be cumbersome and introduce a little bit too much "magic" (member injection, method injection).

   Connected to this, Injector tries to be as nonintrusive as possible.
-For example while you may declare a class' constructor to expect some injectable parameters, the class' constructor remains a standard constructor – you may instaniate the class just the same manually, if you want.
+For example while you may declare a class' constructor to expect some injectable parameters, the class' constructor remains a standard constructor – you may instantiate the class just the same manually, if you want.

 * No global state – you can have as many [Injector](https://injector.readthedocs.io/en/latest/api.html#injector.Injector) instances as you like, each with a different configuration and each with different objects in different